dimikot/ci-storage/README.md

     # from the action directory, but from /usr/bin/ci-storage.
     # Default: "." (current work directory).
     local-dir: ''

+    # Optional hints of the CI run to let slot-id="*" specifier find the best
+    # slot in the storage to load from.
+The leftmost matching hints have higher
+    # priority.
+If a line in multi-line hint starts with "@", then it expands
+    # to a digest of the content of all files matching the space-separated list
+    # of patterns on the same line after the "@".
+On "store" action, if --hint
+    # is not provided, the hints are derived from the previous "load" action.
+    # Default: empty.
+    hint: ''

     # Newline separated exclude pattern(s) for rsync.
     # Default: empty.